 The control of food enforcement in Local Authority catering operations provided by Environment & Infrastructure Services is a complex and sensitive area of work.
-These premises include catering in residential establishments such as those run by the Council and Health and Social Care Partnership Social Work Services as well as schools and nurseries.
-The service employs the same approach to enforcement in these premises as in other similar businesses.
+These premises include catering in residential establishments such as those run by the Council's Social Work Services as well as schools and nurseries.
+The service employs the same approach to enforcement in these premises.